BU Insurance Calculator: Accurately calculate your occupational disability pension and plan financial security

 Can I adjust the disability pension later?

-What happens if I change my occupation?
+What happens if I change my profession?